The Story

 with the Producer

 THE LAST HURRAH may be the first feature comedy filmed in one continuous shot.
-One single camera movement following 15 characters for 94 minutes.
+One single camera movement following 15 characters for 90 minutes.
 We tackled this considerable technical challenge by approaching the film like a stage play: blocking rehearsals, speed-throughs, tech-rehearsals and dress rehearsals.

 On July 16 we began full dress rehearsals.
-The sound team had to solve the riddle of simultaneously recording fifteen actors roving a 21,000 square foot location.
+The sound team had to solve the riddle of simultaneously recording 15 actors roving a 21,000 square foot location.
 Our camera team (led by Chuck DeRosa) had to simultaneously light 30 setups without burning down the neighborhood.
 All lights and microphones had to be cleverly hidden throughout the set.
 After two days of dress rehearsal, we had just five shoot days to put the film in the can.
 Five nights of shooting the entire movie start to finish.
 Five chances to get it right…

 The Producer working with the Director